The Herbs and The Adventures of Parsley

 But,fortunately,the sequel's far better-suited to some visual-free verbals in any case.

-Because without the "distraction" of the pictures,you can fully appreciate the quality of Michael Bond's writing which,it should be remembered,had to cater for an adult audience too because of the sequel's original early evening timeslot.
+And without the "distraction" of the pictures,you can fully appreciate the quality of Michael Bond's writing.

-And Gordon Rolling's narrative performance just helps to cement the overriding feeling that kids' storytelling on vinyl is just so darn evocative.
+With Gordon Rolling's narrative performance just helping to cement the feeling that kids' storytelling on vinyl is a really evocative experience.

 Admittedly this one is a little tenuous,because it's just a compilation album of kid's tv signature tunes.